 Overtopping.
-The Ash Pond reservoir has little adjacent contributing watershed area compared to the overall size of the impoundment.
-The Ash Pond receives and/or contains rainfall that falls within the pond as well as stormwater runoff water and other process and drainage flows pumped from the plant, and previously placed CCR.
-The outlet structure and surface impoundment is designed and operated to safely manage (store and pass) the 1000-yr storm event.
+The Ash Pond has little adjacent contributing watershed area compared to the overall size of the impoundment.
+The Ash Pond receives and/or contains rainfall that falls within the pond as well as stormwater runoff water and previously placed CCR.
+The outlet structure and surface impoundment are designed and operated to safely manage (store and pass) the 1,000-yr storm event.